 When will Captain Marvel premiere in theaters?

 Captain Marvel will be released on March 8, 2019.
-That’s a few months before “Part 2” of the Avengers/Thanos conflict, Avengers 4 (title TBA) on May 3, 2019.
+That’s a little over a month before Avengers: Endgame, which hits theaters on April 26.

 Is there a trailer for Captain Marvel?

 Yes!
 You can find the official trailer at the top of this page.